The 2024 Treehouse runs are at 10am on Sunday 24th March

 - Overtake only when safe to do so

 - Ensure that you are wearing appropriate footwear.
+Trail shoes are advised.

 - Walk if coming across a hazard and inform other runners of the hazard.